Icinga/icinga2/doc/6-advanced-topics.md

 A sample config part can look like this:

     /**
-     * Configure endpoints for cluster configuration */
+     * Configure config master endpoint
+     */

     object Endpoint "icinga-node-1" {